We also treat benign hemangiomas with 4x5 Gy(RBE).

 This form of tumor develops in bone or connective tissues, or both.
 It grows slowly and metastasizes rarely, but destroys the usually sensitive and often vital neighboring structures.
 The proton beam penetrates tissues to a calculable depth, delivering the greatest, controlled dose of radiation at the end of the beam, the so-called Bragg Peak.
 This characteristic has been used now for many years to treat cordomas and chondrosarcomas of the skull base and spinal cord.
 Most of these cases were treated at the Harvard Cyclotron / Massachusetts General Hospital.
 In comparison to photon therapy, proton therapy has improved local tumor control rates for chondrosarcoma from approximately 40 % to over 80 % and for chordoma from less than 5 % to more than 50 %.

 Developed at PSI, the IMPT technique (Intensity Modulated Proton Therapy) was implemented for the first time in 1999 to treat a young man with chondrosarcoma of the thoracic spine.
 This technique enabled the greatest possible protection of the spinal cord.
-Today, almost 15 years after completing the treatment, this patient is tumor free, has no symptoms, is employed at 100 % and able to lead a completely normal life.
+Today, 20 years after completing the treatment, this patient is able to lead a completely normal life.
 This case illustrates clearly why chondrosarcoma and chordoma, besides melanoma of the eye, are considered clearly undisputed indications for proton therapy.